December arrives with the commencement of the dry, cooler spell in

 Rainfall

-Throughout December, in Pakse, 3mm (0.12") of precipitation is accumulated.
-Throughout the year, 2075mm (81.69") of rain is accumulated.
+In Pakse, in December, 3mm (0.12") of precipitation is typically accumulated.
+During the entire year, Pakse aggregates up to 2075mm (81.69") of precipitation.

 Daylight

-On the first day of the month, sunrise is at 06:06 and sunset at 17:24.
-On the last day of December, sunrise is at 06:22 and sunset at 17:37 +07.
+On the first day of December in Pakse, sunrise is at 06:06 and sunset at 17:24.
+On the last day of the month, sunrise is at 06:22 and sunset at 17:37 +07.

 Sunshine

-In Pakse, Laos, the average sunshine in December is 8.4h.
+In December, the average sunshine is 8.4h.

 UV index